palaa159/Docs/tutorials/02-Upload_Code_to_OpenBCI_Board.md

 ![ArduinoIDE](../assets/images/mpide.png)

-Move the file OpenBCI_32bit_SD.pde into your Documents/mpide folder, and start up the mpide. you should then see the sketch in your Sketch folder.
+Move the entire folder called OpenBCI_32bit_SD into your Documents/mpide folder, and start up the mpide. you should then see the sketch in your Sketch folder.

 ![selectBoardDP32](../assets/images/BoardSelect32.png)